She is the protagonist of the epic breast cancer survivor story.

 “A beautifully constructed umbrella is appreciated rain or shine!
 Recipients will know you care when you pick gifts that show you’re there!
 Umbrella comes in clear vinyl sleeve.
 Awareness Pink Ribbon Design.”

 Awareness.
-We see and hear that word a lot, especially . . . → Read More: Awareness Umbrella
+We see and hear that word a lot, especially when it comes to the cause of breast cancer.
+The pink ribbon signifies awareness.
+People want to raise awareness.
+Products and services claim to spread awareness.
+But what exactly does . . . → Read More: Awareness Umbrella